• Skip to primary navigation

 Useful Tips for Making Rice Pancakes

-The most difficult part of making rice pancakes is removing them from the pan as they are very thin soft and delicate, so they tear easily if not handled carefully.
+The most difficult part of making rice pancakes is removing them from the pan.
+They are very thin, soft, and delicate.
+So, they tear easily if not handled carefully.
 They are too thin to remove with a spatula, so you need to remove it with your fingertips.

 Here I will share my secrets

-- Before you start cooking, make sure you have everything ready and accessible next to your stove; our batter, filling, and an oiled tray or plates.
+• Before you start cooking, make sure everything is ready and accessible next to your stove.
+Make sure to have your batter, filling, and an oiled tray or plates.

-- After the top is dry, remove the pan from the heat, and let the pancake sit on the pan for one minute or so until cools off as it helps you to remove it easily without burning your fingertips.
+• After the top is dry, remove the pan from the heat.
+Let the pancake sit on the pan for one minute or so until it cools off.
+This helps you to remove it easily without burning your fingertips.

 More Breakfast Recipes Around the World